ZenFlux/zenflux/packages/zenflux-cli/README.md

 ## 📦 Features

 The CLI provides several commands, each starting with the `@` symbol.

+These commands are designed to help you manage and build your projects efficiently.

 ### Building Projects